 Amy Youngs creates biological art, interactive sculptures and digital media works that explore interdependencies between technology, plants and animals.
 Her practice-based research involves entanglements with the non-human, constructing ecosystems, and seeing through the eyes of machines.
 She is an Associate Professor of Art at the Ohio State University.

 Eva von Schweinitz is a German-American interdisciplinary artist who lives in Brooklyn and creates original, research-based work in collaborative settings.
-ABC/XXX is a collaboration between eight core artists, each occupying one or more roles including director, producer, choreographer, dramaturg, performer, to video and sound designer.
+The Space between the Letters is a collaboration between eight core artists, each occupying one or more roles including director, producer, choreographer, dramaturg, performer, to video and sound designer.

 A Stillness in the Dark is a subtly interactive installation.
 Using multi-channel sound and electroluminescent wire the work will explore the use of space, movement, and interactivity.
 Built with Max/MSP interfacing with a microcontroller, the installation will play a musical sequence that is synchronized to sections of wire, illuminating as sound plays.
 As people enter the space, a camera will detect their movement and pause the work, and turning on when there is stillness.